 • year: means twelve consecutive months.
 See Iowa Code 4.1

-2. Bulk grain deposited with a licensed warehouse operator for processing, cleaning, drying, shipping for the account of the depositor or any other purpose shall be removed within thirty days or such grain shall be determined as stored grain and the warehouse operator’s tariff charges shall apply.
+2. Bulk grain deposited with a licensed warehouse operator for processing, cleaning, drying, shipping for the account of the depositor, or any other purpose shall be removed within thirty days from the date of deposit or such grain shall be considered stored grain.
+The warehouse operator’s tariff shall apply to the bulk grain as provided in section 203C.28.

-3. Grain received on a scale ticket which fails to have the price fixed and properly documented on the records of the warehouse operator shall be construed to be in open storage.
+3. Grain deposited and subject to a scale weight ticket that fails to have the price fixed and properly documented on the records of the licensed warehouse operator shall be retained in open storage.

-4. All bulk grain whether open storage or having been placed on warehouse receipt is covered by the grain depositors and sellers indemnity fund created in chapter 203D.
+4. All bulk grain whether retained in open storage and deposited subject to a scale weight ticket or placed under warehouse receipt is covered by the grain depositors and sellers indemnity fund as provided in chapter 203D.

 6. If the depositor of bulk grain in an unlicensed warehouse fails to sell the grain or orders other disposition of the grain, the warehouse operator may purchase the grain, if otherwise allowed by law, on the thirtieth day after deposit at not less than the local market price at the close of business on the thirtieth day or return the grain to the depositor by the thirtieth day.